DoctorKhan/votex/executive-summary.md

 The following planning documents have been created to guide the development of the Votex application:

-1. **Vision Document**: Outlines the high-level objectives, guiding principles, and anticipated impact of the AI-driven voting app.
+1. **Vision Document**: Outlines the high-level objectives, guiding principles, and anticipated impact of the intelligently enhanced voting app.

 2. **TDD Test Plan**: Provides a comprehensive test-driven development approach with detailed test cases for all core functionality.